jajatisarma/YelpCamp/README.md

 7. *Manage Your Listings*: As a user or owner, you can manage your listings by editing or deleting them as needed.
 Keep your listings up to date to ensure accurate information for others.

-8. *Secure and Reliable*: Campgrounds-Tour ensures secure authentication and data protection to provide a safe environment for users to engage in the rental process.
+8. *Secure and Reliable*: Yelp Camp ensures secure authentication and data protection to provide a safe environment for users to engage in the rental process.

-By following these steps, you can navigate Campground Tour and enjoy the benefits of connecting with fellow campers and individuals passionate about outdoor exploration and camping.
+By following these steps, you can navigate Yelp Camp and enjoy the benefits of connecting with fellow campers and individuals passionate about outdoor exploration and camping.

 ## Requirements

-To run and understand Campgrounds-Tour, you will need the following:
+To run and understand Yelp Camp, you will need the following:

 - Node.js
 - Express